-Different churches will have their own in-house processes that they wish their serving team members to follow; but essentially the ChurchSuite swap functionality works on a trust basis.
+Different churches will have their own preferred internal processes that they wish their serving team members to follow; but essentially the ChurchSuite swap functionality works on a trust basis.
 It's not intended to be used to "inflict" a swap on someone unsuspecting(!), and neither is it an 'approvals' system where an overseer or another team member "accepts" or "declines" a swap request.

-Typically, a serving team member who needs to organise a swap will have first contacted other team members on the rota to see if anyone is available to swap.
+Typically, a serving team member who needs to organise a swap will first contact other members of the rota/ministry to see if anyone is available to swap.
 They'll of course only contact those in the ministry whose roles are compatible for a swap.
-Within My ChurchSuite's features are a couple of useful ways to help with this...
+Within My ChurchSuite's features are a couple of useful ways to help with organising the swap...

-2) A further option is to use the rota Group Email button (top right corner) to send a rota group email to everyone on that rota enquiring if someone is available to swap.
+2) A further option is to use the rota Email button (top right corner) to send a rota group email to everyone on that rota enquiring if someone is available to swap.

 Once a swap has been agreed, it can now be recorded really easily within My ChurchSuite.
 Here's how...

-When a rota member views one of their rotas in My ChurchSuite, for each rota date they are scheduled to serve, there is a member "menu" button next to their name (designated by an icon that is a circle with three dots in it - see Gavin Courtney in the example below).
+When a rota member views one of their rotas in My ChurchSuite, for each rota date they are scheduled to serve, there is a member "menu" button next to their name (designated by an icon that is a circle with three dots within it - see Gavin Courtney in the example below).

 Click the member menu button on the relevant rota date where the swap is needed and select "Organise swap".

 The "Organise swap" page is opened.
 Select the name of the person you are swapping with.
 The "Return swap" will populate with a list of all the swappee's future serving dates for all active and future rotas for that ministry (and show roles for those dates).
 Select as appropriate from the list.